 The effect of these demands, for me at least, is to make me less likely to say, well, much of anything, except a) to correct other people who are clearly even more wrong than me, or b) on issues where I have direct experience of oppression.
 The latter relies on a process I think of as Oppression Top Trumps.
 Oppression activists do tend to genuinely stick to the principle of paying the most attention to the people with the most experience within a particular axis of oppression, and I think this totally makes sense and I think is really awesome.
 It should be women talking about women’s lib, etc. rather than other people putting words into their mouths.
 So, to avoid getting my head bitten off, the first process I engage in, in order to speak, is justifying how issue x is one that’s personally affecting me – winning Oppression Top Trumps – which then lets me pick the words I use without anyone telling me they’re the wrong ones.
 In fact, having won Oppression Top Trumps on issue x, I then gain the right to correct other people’s words on an ad hoc basis.
 I do not, in general, write about issues that I can’t win Oppression Top Trumps about, because even if I care about them and I’ve researched them lots, etc. etc, I will by somebody’s definition probably get them wrong.
 In fact, the only reason I can possibly get anything right, is by being oppressed enough that my ideas are not open to questioning.”

 Again, the original goal is noble and worthwhile: to elevate traditionally marginalized voices and put them on a level playing field - and to give people with direct experience of oppression an equal (or greater) voice in the discussion about how to solve those issues.
-But one of the unintended impacts of privilege culture has been a rather profound silencing of perspectives from people who might care enough to want to say something, but remain silent for fear of getting their head bitten off by a call-out culture that has rather notoriously gotten a reputation for being over-zealous to destroy anyone for even the slightest infraction or opinion that strays from the SJW consensus.
+But one of the unintended impacts of privilege culture has been a rather profound silencing of perspectives from people who might care enough to want to say something, but remain silent for fear of getting their head bitten off by a call-out culture that has rather notoriously gotten a reputation for being over-zealous to "drag" anyone for the slightest infraction or opinion that strays from the most cutting-edge consensus that was decided on last month.

 These examples highlight one of the primary traps of identity politics.
 Identity has become a stand-in to affirm or deny the merits of any argument.
 Men cannot critique Hillary without charges of “You’re a man, of course you’d say that,” which then necessitates the rather demeaning and anti-feminist need to trot out a bunch of quotes from women who are saying the same thing to prove that criticism of Hillary from the left is legitimate and not sexist.